jesustellor/Docker/README.md

 After you have Docker installed, you can use it to build images that when ran will turn into containers... ***Before you continue*** make sure docker is running its engine.

-create a file called `Dockerfile` to create your git image file that you will be using across your projects as if git was installed in your operating system. **NOTE** You are creating a text file here and not running commands in the terminal.
+create a file called `Dockerfile` to create your git image file that you will be using across your projects.
+This file does not have an extension. **NOTE** You are creating a text file here and not running commands in the terminal.

 ```
     FROM ubuntu:latest